 Fans tend to produce quite a lot of noise.
 Laptop and PC owners here can relate to the annoying sounds of their device fans at high loads.
 Wireless chargers with fans are in a similar league.
 Although device manufacturers have made sure to use high-quality fans, the charger could still produce slight noise that may disturb you.

-How to identify a good wireless charger with a cooling fan
+How to identify an excellent wireless charger with a cooling fan

 While buying a wireless charger with a cooling fan, we recommend reviewing our list of essential features.
 You may also not need some of the features listed and can save a bit of money by opting for a cheaper charger instead.